 Work with Stolen Tools

-Job Description: As a Social Media and Outreach Coordinator at Stolen Tools journal, you will play a crucial role in amplifying our mission to challenge and transform the landscape of health inequalities research.
+Stolen Tools Social Media and Outreach Coordinator: As a Social Media and Outreach Coordinator at Stolen Tools journal, you will play a crucial role in amplifying our mission to challenge and transform the landscape of health inequalities research.
 Your primary responsibility will be to manage our social media presence, ensuring consistent and engaging content that resonates with our core values and mission.
 You will also be tasked with arranging outreach activities with relevant university courses and organizing talks in schools.
 A significant part of your role involves promoting the journal to increase visibility and encourage submissions from authors and artists.

 Key Responsibilities: